S-Temple/637Assignment3/seng637-a3-Team6.md

 ## Coverage per Test Case
-calculateColumnTotal_WithPositiveValues - most tests cases have this same coverage
+calculateColumnTotal_WithPositiveValues - most test cases have this same coverage
  - Data
    - Covers all DCU pairs - {1, 3, 5, 10}
 - column
    - Covers all DCU pairs - {5, 10}
 - Total
-   - Covers 2 / 3 DCU pairs (one is inaccessable with current code) - {7, end}
+   - Covers 2 / 3 DCU pairs (one is inaccessible with current code) - {7, end}
 - RowCount
    - Covers all accessible Dpu pairs except for (4,9)(when data has no rows)- {(4,5), (8,4), (8,9), (9,end)}
 - r